 Another work titled “Barrio Weddings” brought back memories of going to a baysanan (wedding party) in Batangas, sometimes gatecrashing with friends for free shots of lambanog with kalderetang kambing. for pulutan.
 On the eve of the wedding, pigs, cows, and goats were slaughtered for dinuguan and kilawin and prepared in huge pots and pans.
 (Today, online food caterers are just a chat or text away.)

-A section of the exhibit showcased young artists’ tribute renderings of Tito Larry’s signature profile.
+A section of the exhibit showcased young artists’ tribute renderings of cartoonist Larry Alcala’s signature profile.
 One was painted on art paper using coffee, calling to mind his love for coffee after a filling meal, while enjoying puffs of Marlboro reds.

-One standout work from an abstract artist featured Tito Larry’s face contoured using leaves and flowers.
+One standout work from an abstract artist featured cartoonist Larry Alcala’s face contoured using leaves and flowers.
 It intrigued me, again leaving me guessing: Where was his moustache, his well-defined chin, his black-rimmed eyeglasses?

 The exhibit was at once a heightening of the senses and a rekindling of lustrous experiences, which left one resuscitated, inspired, and hopeful amid dystopian efforts to alter our heritage and history.

 I hope this exhibit can be mounted in many other parts of the country so that more Filipinos may remember the way we were.

 Ricardo Javier Cortez is a former marketing executive who used to sing in a band and is a photography hobbyist.